tobias-zucali/jamstack-static-generated-app/README.md

 - [Netlify](https://www.netlify.com/)
   - works like a charm for building and deploying static content
   - the tight connection with [GitHub](https://guides.github.com) allows preview builds and running tests and linters before merging a [pull request](https://help.github.com/en/articles/about-pull-requests)
-  - the same tasks could be done with a CI/CD tool like [CodeShip](http://codeship.com/) in combination with a storage solution like [Amazon S3](https://aws.amazon.com/s3/)
-    - as setup and maintenance is so much easier with Netlify  I would stick with it as long as possible
   - switching to other tools is possible anytime
+    - the same tasks could be done with a CI/CD tool like [AWS Code Pipeline](https://aws.amazon.com/codepipeline/), [Azure Pipelines](https://azure.microsoft.com/en-gb/services/devops/pipelines/) or [CodeShip](http://codeship.com/) in combination with a storage solution like [Amazon S3](https://aws.amazon.com/s3/) or [Azure CDN](https://azure.microsoft.com/en-gb/services/cdn/)
+    - e.g. here is a [tutorial accomplishing the same on Azure](https://cloudblogs.microsoft.com/opensource/2018/11/16/terraform-jamstack-azure-gatsby-azure-pipelines-git/)
+    - as setup and maintenance is easier with Netlify I would stick with it as long as there is no need for more features
   - the service is a [cost factor](https://www.netlify.com/pricing/#features)
 - [Netlify CMS](https://www.netlifycms.org/)
   - is a static page including an npm package directly on your server